A nine-goal thriller at Fulham and Romero rescues Spurs – Football Weekly

 isn't being acknowledged.
 It said that 12 officers would have been charged with gross misconduct.

-So why can't they be in if they've retired?
-The police rules at the time that they served.
+So, why can't they be in if they've retired? the police rules at the time that they served.

-And that's always been the rules for them at the time they served.
-And Duckenfield himself retired on the grounds of ill health.
+And that's always been the rules uh for them uh at the time they served and you know duckingfield himself retired on the grounds of ill health he was actually supposed to face disciplinary proceedings in 1991

 Statements, hundreds of statements were altered.
-Does the fact that I presume these guys are living in, the ones that are still alive are living in disgrace and are pariahs.
+Does the fact that I presume these guys are living in, the ones that are still alive, are living in disgrace and are pariahs?

-Is that any consolation to the families?
-I don't think we really know how they're living and I don't think the families feel that they are living in disgrace and pariah, you know, and as pariahs.
+the families?
+I don't think we really know how they're living, and I don't think the families feel that they are living in disgrace and pariah, you know, and as pariahs.
+I think some of the

 comments that family members made about that